domala81/domala81/README.md

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-FF6F00?style=flat-square&logo=tensorflow&logoColor=white)
 ![SQL](https://img.shields.io/badge/SQL-4479A1?style=flat-square&logo=postgresql&logoColor=white)

-**The AWS corner** — Glue · Lambda · Step Functions · S3 · EKS · Bedrock · Kinesis
-*(if it has an AWS logo, I've probably broken and fixed it)*
+**The AWS corner:** Glue, Lambda, Step Functions, S3, EKS, Bedrock, Kinesis *(if it has an AWS logo, I've probably broken it and fixed it)*

 ## 📊 The numbers (auto-updating, because of course they are)